-Reference Service Name: Reference Service A3 - Time of Use Energy (Residential) Exit Service Reference Service Description: An exit service combined with a connection service and a standard metering service at an exit point on the low voltage (415 volts or less) distribution system.
-Eligibility Criteria: Users are eligible to use this service if: 1) The exit point is located at a residential premise or a premise occupied by a voluntary/charitable organisation; and 2) Either a Smartpower meter or multiple register time of use (TOU) accumulation meter is installed at the exit point1; and 3) The consumer's facilities and equipment comply with the Technical Rules, the WA Electrical Requirements and AS 3000; and 4) each of the following does not apply under an agreement with Western Power: a) The terms and conditions of the access contract under which the service will be provided are materially different to the Applicable Standard Access Contract for this service, b) The tariff that determines the charge is different to the Applicable Reference Tariff for this service, or c) The User is to receive delivered electricity at a service standard different to the Applicable Service Standard Benchmarks for this service.
-Applicable Reference Tariff: "RT3" in the Price List published in Appendix F.1 of the Access Arrangement Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the Access Arrangement Applicable Service Standard Benchmarks: As set out in Section 4.2 of the Access Arrangement
+Reference Service Name: Reference Service A3 - Time of Use Energy (Residential) Exit Service Reference Service Description: An exit service combined with a connection service and a standard metering service at an exit point on the low voltage (415 volts or less) distribution system .
+Eligibility Criteria: Users are eligible to use this service if: 1.
+The exit point is located at residential premises or a premises occupied by a voluntary/charitable organisation ; and 2.
+An accumulation metering installation programmed to the time bands set out in the Price List for RT3 or a compliance metering installation is installed at the exit point ; and 3.
+The consumer's facilities and equipment comply with the compliance instruments ; and each of the following does not apply under an agreement with Western Power: The terms and conditions of the access contract under which the service will be provided are materially different to the Applicable Standard Access Contract for this service, b.
+The tariff that determines the charge is different to the Applicable Reference Tariff for this s ervice , or c.
+The user is to receive delivered electricity at a service standard different to the Applicable Service Standard Benchmarks for this service.
+Applicable Reference Tariff: "RT3" in the applicable Price List published in Appendix F of the access arrangement Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the access arrangement Applicable Service Standard Benchmarks: As set out in Section 4.2 of the access arrangement